allegro/blog/_posts/2023-05-18-save-money-on-large-database.md

 into account performance and operation duration.
 ### Infrastructure
-Due to the fact that the export and upload process to the Storage Account container with this amount of data may take a long time, we decided to set up a temporary **VM** with the accelerated networking option, which will serve us to execute all required scripts.
+Due to the fact that the export and upload process to the Storage Account container with this amount of data may take a long time, we decided to set up a temporary **VM** with the accelerated networking option, which served us to execute all required scripts.
 It should be mentioned that the need to set up a dedicated virtual machine also arises from the fact that it must be located in an internal network, where it is also possible to connect to the machine that handles the database.
 Thanks to meeting this condition, it was possible to successfully connect to the database and perform the export operation.

-The virtual machine turned out to be not a striking cost, as all performed operations were not computationally demanding (both CPU and RAM usage were low), which allowed us to use a very resource-efficient machine.
+The virtual machine turned out to be moderately priced, as all performed operations were not computationally demanding (both CPU and RAM usage were low), what allowed us to use a very resource-efficient machine.
 The only notable extension of its functionality is **accelerated networking**, as it must work with data transfer over the network and we needed good performance.

 ## Testing
 ### Optimization
-Before we proceeded with the implementation of the operation in the production environment, we conducted a series of tests using test environments.
+Before we proceeded with the implementation in the production environment, we conducted a series of tests using test environments.
 They mainly involved running all the steps of the process using data packages of approximately **50GB** and **200GB** in size.
-We spent the most time testing and optimizing the use of the SQL Package tool.
+We spent the majority of time testing and optimizing the use of the SQL Package tool.

 Our goal was to shorten the export time and obtain an optimal size for the resulting file, so it would not generate excessive costs due to the need to store it.
 We tested several scenarios (mostly by manipulating the **compression level** parameter).

 Compression in **FAST** mode showed an average of 10-20% faster export time than **MAXIMUM**, with the resulting file size varying within <10%.
-The tests were performed on a data sample of < 200GB, so we assumed that the results might change at a larger scale.

 ### Performance testing
 We also tested the load on the databases in each environment.
-**Data IO** and **CPU** load were tested using the test environment based on infrastructure based on DTUs and using **100 DTU** units.
+**Data IO** and **CPU** load were tested using the test environment relying on DTU-based infrastructure utilising **100 DTU** units.

 Data IO
 ![Data IO](/img/articles/2023-05-18-save-money-on-large-database/perf-test-dev-iops.png)